 In fact, the beautiful haven inspires you to spend time here.
-Dedicate your time in volunteering and learning about the culture.
-There is so much to do that words fall short to list all that you can do.
+Dedicate your time to volunteering and learning about the culture.
+There is so much to do that words fall short of to list of all that you can do.
 Learn more about all the things to do in North East India in detail.

 Waterfalls in North East India

-The North East Indian States are home to some of India’s tallest waterfalls.
+The North-East Indian States are home to some of India’s tallest waterfalls.
 Meghalaya is known for its number of mighty waterfalls.
-The 1,106 ft. high Langshiang Falls is India’s 4th tallest waterfall by height and formed by Kynshi River.
-Nohkalikai Falls at 1,099 ft. is tallest plunge waterfall in India, located near to the second wettest places on Earth, Cherrapunji.
+The 1,106 ft. high Langshiang Falls is India’s 4th tallest waterfall by height and was formed by the Kynshi River.
+Nohkalikai Falls at 1,099 ft. is the tallest plunge waterfall in India, located near the second wettest place on Earth, Cherrapunji.

-Nohsngithiang Falls at 1,033 ft. is one of the most beautiful and scenic waterfalls of Meghalaya.
+Nohsngithiang Falls at 1,033 ft. is one of the most beautiful and scenic waterfalls in Meghalaya.
 Also known as the Seven Sisters Waterfalls, the cascade is located at Mawsmai village.

-Kynrem Falls at 1,001 ft. and Vantawng Falls at 751 ft. is the tallest waterfall of Mizoram.
+Kynrem Falls at 1,001 ft. and Vantawng Falls at 751 ft. is the tallest waterfall in Mizoram.

 Nagaland is replete with festivities throughout the year.
 As a matter of fact, all the tribes have their own tribal festivals which they greatly enjoy.
 Hornbill Festival is one of the grandest celebrations of the tribal legacy of Nagaland.
 Partaking in these festivals allows cherishing the gist of the complete northeast India trip in a nutshell.

-A multitude of places to visit in Northeast India is heaven for every person who is traveler by heart.
-Whether traveling solo or with family, these places must find a space in your bucket list.
+A multitude of places to visit in Northeast India is heaven for every person who is a traveler by heart.
+Whether traveling solo or with family, these places must find a space on your bucket list.
 Let’s take a look at them one by one in detail.

 Home to different tribes, Nagaland is as inviting as the other places to visit in Northeast India.
-Once here, you will be glad to meet the warm, amicable and curious people.
+Once here, you will be glad to meet warm, amicable, and curious people.
 For avid holidaymakers, the exciting options abound here.
-Indulging in bird watching, trekking, wildlife safaris is an absolute must here.
+Indulging in bird watching, trekking, and wildlife safaris is an absolute must here.

 Though small yet breathtakingly beautiful!
 Tripura ranks amongst the offbeat places in Northeast India.
 Dotted with spellbinding palaces and striking temples, the state never fails to amuse travelers.
 Learn the art of handloom weaving, as the aboriginals show extraordinary skills in it.
 The charm of Ujjayanta Palace will surely take you by surprise.

-Owing to dense bamboo forests, awe-inspiring landscape, gushing rivers, plunging waterfalls and what not, Mizoram is much more than just a destination.
+Owing to dense bamboo forests, an awe-inspiring landscape, gushing rivers, plunging waterfalls, and whatnot, Mizoram is much more than just a destination.
 Known as the ‘Land of the Mizos’, the state is blissful beyond description.
 Get a good dose of its unique culture by attending the festivals which are celebrated here with great enthusiasm.